COSTA RICA ... enjoy a few minutes of blissful Pura Vida

 The Central Valley - San Jose and Surrounding Areas

-The central valley is home to the capital, San Jose and Costa Rica's other primary urban areas including Cartago, Alajuela, Escazu, Turrialba and Costa Rica's primary international airport SJO.
-This broad east-west valley is as diverse as it is wide, with a pleasant year-round temperate climate with an elevation near 5,000 feet.
-The Central Valley is surrounded by soaring volcanoes and numerous coffee regions to visit.
+Home to the capital, and other urban areas including Cartago, Alajuela, Costa Rica's primary international airport SJO, Escazu and rural Turrialba.
+This east-west valley is as diverse as it is wide, with a pleasant year-round temperate climate and an elevation near 5,000 feet.
+The Central Valley is surrounded by soaring volcanoes and numerous coffee regions.
 One of the best locations for volcano and coffee tours as well as some wildlife rescue centers.

-While other tourist areas are the primary attraction for many, we see San Jose as a great option for arrival and pre-departure nights to rest from travels, as a meet up spot for others arriving from different locations and an economical way to extend your stay without paying resort prices for the extra nights.
+While other tourist areas and beaches are the primary attraction for many, San Jose is a great option for arrival and pre-departure nights to rest from travels, as a meet up spot for others arriving from different locations and an economical way to extend your stay without paying resort prices for the extra nights.
 San Jose and its environs offer amazing sights, sounds, flavors and numerous choices for accommodations.
 Stay and enjoy some arts and culture!

 Arenal Volcano Area - La Fortuna de San Carlos